 English Composition I 1 course

 English Composition II 1 course

 Intro to Communication 1 course

 Mathematics 1 course

 History 1 course

 Social/Behavioral Science (not History) 1 course

+Literature 1 course

-Literature/Fine Arts 1 course
+Humanities 1 course

 Natural Science with lab 1 course

+PE Activity Course/Health 1 course

 If these course requirements have not been met, the student must complete these requirements in order to graduate from Emmanuel College.
-Lower division and upper division courses specific to the student's chosen degree program must also be completed including one Bible survey course (BI 112), Gospel of John (BI 300), and Christian Ethics (TH 237).
 Transfer credit will be granted for courses completed at a previous institution that meet these requirements.
 Credits earned outside of these requirements will not generally be granted for Liberal Arts Core courses for students with a BA/BS degree.